dell/csm-docs/content/docs/csidriver/installation/test/certcsi.md

 6. Watis for Pods to be in the Ready state.
 7. Writes data to the volumes on the Pods and verifies checksum of the data.

-To run multi-attach volume test suite, run the command:
 ```bash
 cert-csi test multi-attach-vol --sc <storage class>
 ```

 > The storage class must be an NFS storage class.
 Otherwise, raw block volumes must be used.

-To run multi-attach volume test suite with raw block volumes, run the command:

 ```bash
 cert-csi test multi-attach-vol --sc <storage class> --block